semibran/tetromino/readme.md

 ![The seven tetrominos](tetrominos.png)

 A tetromino can be represented as an object with three properties: `type`, `rotation`, and `position`.
-From this information, we can deduce the location of each of the four cells that the tetromino occupies (i.e. `blocks`).
+From this information, we can deduce the location of each of the four cells that the tetromino occupies (`Tetromino.blocks(tetromino)`).

 The `type` of a tetromino is its single character name.
 In the above image, they are listed in the order `['I', 'J', 'L', 'O', 'S', 'T', 'Z']`.
 This particular array can be accessed via `Tetromino.types`.